 London has it all.
 The hustle and bustle of this famous city is legendary.
 However, London also has some great places to chill and relax that you might not know about.

 Centuries of unrivaled history, tantalizing restaurants and bars, cultural events found nowhere else on earth, and the friendliest people on the planet.
 Ok, maybe scrap that last one.
 We’re not that bad though.
 Just a bit on the frowny side.

-Unsurprisingly all of London’s charm, attractions, and convenience comes with the price every major metropolis has to pay.
+Unsurprisingly all of London’s charm, and London’s attractions, comes with the price every major metropolis has to pay.
 Constant, unceasing, cacophony.

 No matter how much London has to offer, the hustle and bustle can all get a little bit too much at times.
 Maybe that explains the frowns.

 From the outside looking in it may appear like the heaving mass of London moves at a 100 mph.
 And it does, but fear not, there are many spots in the city locals utilize to slooooow down the pace.
+Nice places in London, with grass, greenery, trees, and best of all…peace.
 Places we go to relax, and to turn that London frown upside down.

-So if you are new in London and feel you need a break, slow down the pace, and find some much needed alone time to check these places out.
+So if you are new in London and feel you need a break, slow down the pace, and find some much needed alone time to check these chill London spots out.

 Hampstead Heath – Hampstead